 1. I’m thinking of applying to the MFA/MA/PhD program in Film at York University.
 What are my chances of being accepted?

-In each of the programs, we usually accept only one international student each year, out of a roster of very competitive candidates (e.g. 1 MFA, 1 MA, 1 PhD per year).
+In each of the programs, we may accept international applicants each year, out of a roster of very competitive candidates.
 In all cases, your transcript should indicate that you have at least an B+ (or higher) average and your writing sample (MA, PhD) or portfolio (MFA) should indicate strong potential.

 In the MFA, we also will consider the equivalency of professional accomplishments, such as productions, screenings, festivals and awards.